Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks

-Therefore, we obtain the results for the SEMI model by using the estimator in \eqref{cnls} with seven variables.
-Regarding our proposed methods, the variable selection process is implemented automatically using the structured Lasso methods.
+Therefore, we obtain the prediction results for SEMI's model using the CNLS estimator in \eqref{cnls} with the seven variables.
+We perform a similar procedure for XGBoost and LL because they are only used for variable selection in this application.
+For other methods, including SLasso, relaxed SLasso, Lasso, and EN, we are allowed to select the variables and estimate the model coefficients simultaneously.

-Figure \ref{fig: semi_models} shows that SEMI leads to the highest averaged test errors, while SLasso yields the largest number of selected variables.
-SEMI uses the seven predetermined production variables, but there is severe multicollinearity between these production variables (see a discussion in SEMI \citeyear{swedish2021}).
-Hence, the estimated model may be unreliable and thus yield high prediction errors.
-On the one hand, it seems difficult for SLasso to make the model sufficiently sparse, as shown in the results of MC simulations.
-On the other hand, SLasso demonstrates a clear improvement in predictive accuracy over the SEMI and Duras models.
-The test errors of our proposed methods, including SLasso and ASLasso, are much lower than the two previous methods.
-We also observe that ASLasso dominates SLasso in terms of predictive performance and model sparsity.

-Interestingly, the relaxed approaches offer additional advantages over SLasso and ASLasso: they tend to select a sparser model while maintaining better predictive performance compared to the standard methods.
-This observation confirms that using the relaxed SLasso and ASLasso helps make the model sparse and improves predictive performance.
-We note that the data variance in this empirical case is high (see Table \ref{tab: statistics} in Appendix \ref{apx: data} for details), and the relaxed ASLasso appears to be the most robust technique for achieving model sparsity and predictive accuracy.